DavidJamesAdam/CPSC481FitnessTracker/README.md

 6. To go back to progress menu, just click back button on top left of screen

 ### For interacting with the community
-1. Click grou of people icon (second from right)
+1. From home screen, click group of people icon (second from right)
 2. Click on the top post (Jenna)
 3. You'll be brought to Jenna's workout that she shared
 4. Click blue back button on top left of screen to go back to main community screen